 All Notices to End Tenancy have multiple pages – it’s only valid if the landlord serves all pages to the tenant.
 There are rules about how and when a landlord can serve notice – be sure to do it correctly:

-A landlord must act in good faith if they plan to end a tenancy to do major construction or extensive renovations or repairs.
+A landlord must act in good faith if they plan to end a tenancy to do major construction.

 That means the landlord has honest intentions and no ulterior motive to take advantage of a situation.
 The landlord must honestly intend to use the rental site for the purposes stated on the notice to end the tenancy.